acornapps/cocktail-manual-3.1/_docs/en/7-text.md

 ---

-The following section provides a list of common Kubernetes and Cengjiyun terminologies and explanations.
+The following section provides a list of common Kubernetes and Cocktail terminologies and explanations.